-Consideration
+C Consideration

 Cash Consideration (1) \$ 20,064

 Rollover of Doma's outstanding vested options and warrants 85,467

 Share Consideration 2,811,433

 Total consideration, exclusive of Sellers Earnout Shares \$ 2,916,964

 (1) Old Doma had sole discretion to waive the Minimum Cash Condition at the Closing.
-Upon the Closing, Old Doma decided to waive the Minimum Cash Condition and the Sponsors forfeited their Capitol Class B Common Stock proportionately in accordance with the Sponsor Support Agreement, and the cash paid to the Sellers (the "Secondary Available Cash Consideration" or the "Cash Consideration") was reduced to \$20.1 million.
+Upon the Closing, Old Doma decided to waive the Minimum Cash Condition and the Sponsors forfeited their Capitol Class B common stock proportionately in accordance with the Sponsor Support Agreement, and the cash paid to the Sellers (the "Secondary Available Cash Consideration") was reduced to \$20.1 million.